andrulonis/DRNG/README.md

  Every single piece of equipment is randomised - the weapons, gadgets, armor, pickaxe and perks.
 Even the class can be randomised.

 ## How to run
  .exe file is in the root directory and is the only file needed to run the application.
 Windows will most likely flag the file and block it.
-You can either allow the file or clone the repository and create the app using for example pyinstaller.
+You can either allow the file or clone the repository and create the app using for example `pyinstaller`.